cssninjaStudio/vuero/documentation/elements/forms/inputs/input-rounded-documentation.md

 ### Rounded input

-You can easily change the shape of the input inside the field.
+You can easily change the shape of the `VInput` inside the field.
 Simply add the `is-rounded` class to the Html `input` element.

 <!--code-->